 You can continue to work in the mobile apps when the device is disconnected from the internet when you've enabled mobile offline synchronization.

 With mobile offline synchronization enabled, the app provides a rich offline experience.
 You can work with all the basic commands like create, read, update, delete in addition to certain business processes.
-Upon reconnecting, these offline changes will be automatically synchronize to Dynamics 365 for Customer Engagement apps.
-The data is periodically synchronized from Dynamics 365 for Customer Engagement apps to your device for offline usage based on the sync profile configured by administrator.
+Upon reconnecting, these offline changes will be automatically synchronize to Dynamics 365 apps.
+The data is periodically synchronized from Dynamics 365 apps to your device for offline usage based on the sync profile configured by administrator.

 Download app updates for offline

 When you log onto the Dynamics 365 apps mobile app, you will see the list of app modules that you have access to.
 When you navigate to any app module that your admin has configured for offline, you'll receive a prompt to download these config updates to setup your app to work in offline mode.

 Offline synchronization status